ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 3.2.7 In the event that there are fewer eligible VRS rosters than the number of announced Direct VRS Invites, the Tournament Operator may supplement with Open Qualifiers.

+3.2.8 For compensation determined by final standing (e.g., prize pools):

+a) The compensation for a given standing cannot exceed the compensation for any higher standing ( e.g., a qualifier cannot award a prize that is greater than any main event prize).

+b) The compensation for a given standing must be equivalent to the compensation for all equal standings (e.g., all prizes for identical placement in parallel matches, such as different qualifiers, must be identical).

 3.3 **VRS Subdivision**